-The approach of essentially providing wrap-around legal services to youth in multiple systems has allowed the JJP to gain an expertise in the client.
-Often, youth who are in multiple systems have advocates and attorneys in those individual systems.
+The JJP essentially providing wrap-around legal services to youth in multiple systems.
+Often, youth who are in multiple systems have advocates and attorneys in each of those individual systems.
 While these advocates and attorneys may have a level of expertise in their particular field, they rarely are aware of the ancillary issues that their clients face.
 The JJP model (which has been recommended by the Department of Justice), allows us to have an expertise in the client and the systems in which the client has pending issues.
 The JJP is one of only a handful of programs throughout the country to use this new approach.
-We are truly on the cutting edge of involving new approachs to the legal representation for youth.
+We are truly on the cutting edge of envolving new approachs to the legal representation for youth.